ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 Credentials are utilized for authentication when launching Jobs against machines, synchronizing with inventory sources, and importing project content from a version control system.

 You can grant users and teams the ability to use these credentials, without actually exposing the credential to the user.
-If you have a user move to a different team or leave the organization, you don’t have to re-key all of your systems just because that credential was available in climber.
+If you have a user move to a different team or leave the organization, you don’t have to re-key all of your systems just because that credential was available in ascender.

 .. note::

-    climber encrypts passwords and key information in the database and never makes secret information visible via the API.
+    ascender encrypts passwords and key information in the database and never makes secret information visible via the API.
 See :ref:`ag_secret_handling` in the |ata| for details.

 .. _how_credentials_work: